 1) Kills good bacteria in the water

 The primary side effect of a UV sterilizer is it kills all bacteria regardless of good or bad.
 So, it will kill beneficial bacteria that flow through the water.
-But it would not be that significantly negative, as beneficial bacteria colonize in the substrate or in filter media.
+But it would not be that significantly negative, as beneficial bacteria colonize in the substrate or filter media.

 It is not the best practice to use a UV sterilizer during cycling a tank.
 It can slow down the multiplication of beneficial bacteria, and so your cycling process will be delayed.